narrrl/ayame-rs/README.md

 - copy the [example config](./example/config.toml) to your bot directory and paste your token \([Where do I get a discord bot token?](https://discord.com/developers/docs/intro)\), the application_id (usually the bots user id) and the prefix (which will trigger the bot in guilds).
 - execute the executable with `./ayame-rs`

-## building and running in GNU/Linux
+## running with docker
-- run `./run.sh start`, the script will ask for the credentials
+- create `config.toml`
-- run `./run.sh stop` to stop the bot
+- build docker image `docker build -t ayame .`
-- run `./run.sh update` to update the bot
+- run docker container with `docker run -d ayame`

 ## Contact
 - **Email**: nils@nirusu.codes